coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 In the eith file we have the code to mover the file named betty from tmp directory to tmp/my_first_directory

 In the ninth file there is the command for deleting the file betty in the location  /tmp/my_first_directory

+In the tenth task there is code to delete my_first_directory in the tmp directory